 Context

-Remote Towers are being used by ANSPs and Airports to provide ATC services.
+Remote Towers are being used by ANSPs to provide aerodrome air traffic services (ATS) .
 They may help them meet the needs of their customers or business models.
-There are examples of Remote Towers in operation to provide ATC services within Europe, and Internationally, as evidenced in Annex 2.
+There are examples of Remote Towers in operation to provide aerodrome ATS within Europe, and Internationally, as evidenced in Annex 2.

-There is no doubt that the introduction of Remote Tower concepts will change the way the human operates; changes to working methods, the organisation, the perception of the environment, and the information presentation.
+There is no doubt that the introduction of Remote Tower concepts may change the way the human operates; changes to working methods, the organisation, the perception of the environment, and the information presentation.
 Understanding the potential impacts, both positive and negative, on the human is required e.g. level of workload, fatigue and situational awareness.

-The human dimension has been considered as part of the development and transition activities of current RTO deployments, but it is now important to ensure that the human dimension is considered in a consistent and effective manner across all regions and all operational environments.
+The human dimension has been considered as part of the development and transition activities of current RTO deployments, but it is now important to ensure that the human dimension is considered in a consistent and effective manner across all operational environments.
 This is critical because implementations of Remote Towers are focussed in specific operating environments, and reliant on specific technical solutions from a limited number of manufacturers.
-What is acceptable for one operating environment may be unsuitable for another, and the concept therefore needs to be adapted accordingly.
+What is acceptable for one operating environment may be unsuitable for another, and the solutions therefore need to be adapted accordingly.

 In addition, the flexibility of Remote Tower technology means the operational concepts continue to evolve in a wide variety of operating environments.
 The current implementations may not represent a finished solution or account for evolving concepts.